LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Limitations

 \section{Limitations}

 While \model{} demonstrates strong performance without any task-specific training, several limitations remain.
 First, our approach relies on projection-based signals extracted from a single forward pass.
 Although effective in practice, this mechanism does not guarantee that the selected adapters always align with task relevance, particularly in highly out-of-distribution scenarios.

+Second, while the probe-based signals implicitly integrate multiple dimensions of relevance through forward activations, they do not explicitly disentangle factors such as topic, style, or skill.
+Exploring richer signals (e.g., multi-layer probes or attention-based signals) for finer-grained relevance decomposition is an interesting direction for future work.

-Second, our experiments primarily use adapters fine-tuned on the FLAN-v2 dataset.
+Third, our experiments primarily use adapters fine-tuned on the FLAN-v2 dataset.
 Extending evaluation to LoRAs trained on diverse domains (e.g., multimodal, or low-resource data) would help assess generality.

-Third, the current framework assumes access to a shared pretrained model and a large pool of LoRA adapters.
-Attaching many adapters simultaneously can increase memory usage and slow inference, making optimization of adapter management (e.g., pruning or selective loading) an important direction for future work.
+Fourth, the current framework assumes access to a shared pretrained model and a large pool of LoRA adapters.
+Attaching many adapters simultaneously can increase memory usage and slow inference.
+Furthermore, the probe pass introduces an additional forward computation, which increases the time to first token—particularly in short-text generation scenarios where the overhead cannot be amortized over longer outputs.
+Since the additional cost stems from low-rank projection operations, it is substantially cheaper than the base model's attention and MLP layers, and can be further reduced through practical optimizations such as caching probe results for repeated inputs, top-k preselection, or early-exit probing.

+Fifth, the current framework does not account for redundancy within the adapter pool, which may lead to inefficient memory usage and suboptimal selection when multiple adapters encode similar representations.
+Addressing this through pool compression strategies, such as filtering adapters with redundant activation signals, pruning, or selective loading, remains an important direction for future work.